 The importance of this interaction is lessons learned from E++ based on a comparison between the approaches between urban and healthcare.

-Open call and search for RTD consortia
+Second Step of the PDTI process: Open call and search for RTD consortia

 In principle, the management of the Open Calls to attract RTD consortia for PDTI follow the same formula as the Open Calls in the ECHORD++ experiments.
 The following illustration provides an executive view of this process.